 - Mixing Bowl - for mixing the cornbread batter.

 - Whisk - for stirring the batter

-- Fancy Toothpicks - for using as handles (optional).
+- Fancy Toothpicks - for using them as handles to pick up the bites (optional).
 You can also cut lollipop sticks in half.

-- Cut up the vegan hot dogs in about 1/2 inch sized pieces.
-(The same length as you tin is deep).
+Step 6 - Cut up the vegan hot dogs into about 1/2-inch-sized pieces.
+(The same length as your tin is deep).

 🌟 Dipping sauces